 CRNA Schools in Tennessee

-1. Caylor School of Nursing at Lincoln Memorial University
+1. Caylor School of Nursing at Lincoln Memorial University - Harrogate, TN

-The Caylor School of Nursing DNP CRNA program is 36 months long and consists of 109 credit hours.
+The Caylor School of Nursing DNP CRNA program is 36 months long and has 109 credit hours.
 Applicants need one year of experience as an acute care RN, with preference given to applicants with Level I or Level II trauma center experience.
-Students in the program may have to travel to states out of Tennessee for clinical practice, so they will need an RN license that can be used in Kentucky, Virginia, and Georgia.

-2. Middle Tennessee School of Anesthesia
+2. Middle Tennessee School of Anesthesia - Madison, TN

 The DNAP Practice Doctorate at Middle Tennessee School of Anesthesia is full-time and on campus for 36 months.
 Clinicals begin in the third semester.
 Applicants must have their CCRN and one and a half years of acute care nursing experience.

 The yearly application deadline for the program is March 15, which starts in December of the same year.
-While BSN-prepared nurses are preferred, the school also allows applicants who have an additional 15 semester hours of biophysical sciences above a Nursing Degree.
+While BSN-prepared nurses are preferred, the school also allows applicants with an additional 15 semester hours of biophysical sciences above a Nursing Degree.
 The school does have strict rules on specific undergraduate classes that must be taken to apply, even with a BSN, so applicants should check that they meet all curriculum prerequisites.

-• School Type: Private
+- School Type: Private

-This 36-month, 99-credit program is a front-loaded hybrid program, which means that core DNP curriculum courses are completed online in the beginning, followed by on-campus courses.
+This 99-credit program is a front-loaded hybrid program, which means that core DNP curriculum courses are completed online in the beginning, followed by on-campus courses.
 The program begins yearly in the fall, and applications are accepted on a rolling basis with priority deadlines of Oct.
 1 and Jan 15.

 The school is the only one in the country that grants students a Butterfly IQ personal ultrasound.
 Clinical rotations are done in the following:

-• Cardiac anesthesia
+- Cardiac anesthesia

-• Obstetrics
+- Obstetrics

-• Pediatrics
+- Pediatrics

-• Trauma
+- Trauma

-• Regional Anesthesia
+- Regional Anesthesia

 Popular Online Doctor of Nursing Practice (DNP) Programs

-GCU 's College of Nursing and Health Care Professions has a nearly 35-year tradition of preparing students to fill evolving healthcare roles as highly qualified professionals.
-GCU offers a full spectrum of nursing degrees, from a pre-licensure BSN degree to a Doctor of Nursing Practice (DNP) program
+GCU's College of Nursing and Health Care Professions has a nearly 35-year tradition of preparing students to fill evolving healthcare roles as highly qualified professionals.

 Enrollment: Nationwide